Resparing/vkdt/DOCUMENTATION/Queue.md

 ### Deletion Function

-Call the following function for deleting the VKDT Surface & destroying all resources.
+Call the following function for deleting the VKDT Queue & destroying all resources.

 ```cpp
 ~queue();